-Module X - Externship
+Module X - Externship 0/160/5.

 Upon successful completion of classroom training, medical assisting students participate in a 160-hour externship at an approved facility.
+(Externship hours may vary from class hours.)
 This provides externs an opportunity to work with patients and apply the principles and practices learned in the classroom.
 Externs work under the direct supervision of qualified personnel in participating institutions and under general supervision of the school staff.
 Externs will be evaluated by supervisory personnel at 80 and 160-hour intervals.
 Completed evaluation forms are placed in the students' permanent record.
 Medical assisting students must successfully complete their externship in order to fulfill requirements for graduation.

-Medical Insurance Billing/Coding I Program
+Medical Insurance Billing/Coding